 - 1. Take charge of the situation.

-- 2. Call out for help to attract bystanders.
+- 2. Assess hazards and make the area safe.

-- 3. Assess hazards and make the area safe.
+- 3. Call out for help to attract bystanders.

-- 4. Find out the history of the emergency, how many casualties there are and the mechanism(s) of injury. - Identify yourself as a first aider and offer to help, get consent. - 6.
+- 4. Find out the history of the emergency.
+How many casualties are there?
+What is the mechanism(s) of injury? - Identify yourself as a first aider and offer to help.
+Get consent. - 6.
 Assess responsiveness.